-^{} All the above debentures are unrated.
-These debentures are secured by first pari-passu floating charge on current assets, book debts, loans & advances and receivables including gold loan receivables and identified immovable properties except debentures under Series BA which is Secured by mortgage of immovable property and charge on all movable fixed assets.
+All the above debentures are unrated.
+These debentures are secured by first pari-passu floating charge on current assets, book debts, loans & advances and receivables including gold loan receivables and identified immovable properties.

-Of the above, ₹ 81.38 million represents unpaid matured debentures.
+Of the above, ₹ 114.08 million represents unpaid matured debentures.

-5.2 Our Company has issued on private placement basis, listed secured redeemable non-convertible debentures of face value of ₹ 1 million each under various series of which ₹ 1,000.00 million is cumulatively outstanding as on June 30, 2014, the details of which are set forth below:
+5.2 Our Company has issued on private placement basis, listed secured redeemable non-convertible debentures of face value of ₹ 1 million each under various series of which ₹ 1,000.00 million is cumulatively outstanding as on December 31, 2014, the details of which are set forth below:^{}